ming053l/ming053l.github.io/_pages/about.md

 # 🧍‍♂️ Biography

 I am currently a M.S. student with the <a href="https://sites.google.com/view/acvlab/">Advanced Computer Vision Laboratory (ACVLAB)</a> at the Institute of Data Science, National Cheng Kung University (NCKU), Tainan, Taiwan.
 I am a passionate computer vision and deep learning researcher.
 I am fortunate to be advised by and work with Prof. <a href="https://cchsu.info/">Chih-Chung Hsu</a> (NCKU).
+I am

 I received a B.S. degree at the Department of Statistics and Information Science, Fu Jen Catholic University (FJCU), Taiwan, in 2023.
 I was advised by Prof. Hao-Chiang Shao.